 Keeping a child’s personal health record

 You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
 That way, as the child enters adulthood, they have a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help keep track of the treatment your child received and develop a survivorship care plan when treatment is completed.
+The American Society of Clinical Oncology (ASCO) offers forms to help keep track of the treatment your child received and develop a survivorship care plan when treatment is completed.

-Some children continue to see their oncologist, while others transition back to the care of their family doctor or another health care professional.
-This decision depends on several factors, including the type and grade of tumor, side effects, health insurance rules, and your family’s personal preferences.
+Some children continue to see their oncologist, while others transition back to the care of their pediatrician, primary care doctor, or another health care professional.
+This decision depends on several factors, including the type and grade of tumor, treatments received, side effects, health insurance rules, and your family’s personal preferences.
 Talk with the health care team about your child’s ongoing medical care and any concerns you have about their future health.

 If a doctor who was not directly involved in your child’s treatment for brain stem glioma will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout their lifetime.